Dronicode/dronicos-perfect-homelab/Docker/Perfect Docker.md

 Now that the volume has been created and started, it still needs to be mounted to the host filesystem.
 We'll also add it to the fstab file so it can be automounted every time the host starts up.

-## Mount the volume
+## Mount the volume to the host filesystem

 Add it to the fstab file for automounting.
 _Note, editing the fstab file wrong can mess up the boot system.
 Make sure to copy it exactly and not change anything else._
 `sudo vim /etc/fstab`

-At the bottom copy this onto the file
+At the bottom copy this onto the file.

 > \# glusterFS mount
 > localhost:/dockerdir /opt/docker glusterfs defaults,\_netdev,backupvolfile-server=localhost 0 0